tjmahr/Psych711/readings/reading_12.md

 ```

 These estimates approximate the estimated group differences in the previous model.
-This model of course assumes measurement invariance across the groups.
+This model of course assumes measurement invariance across the groups (by lumping to two groups together into the same model).
 This assumption is reasonable but only because we tested and confirmed measurement invariance across the groups already.

 ```
 Regressions:       Estimate  Std.err  Z-value  P(>|z|)   Std.lv  Std.all